Maine mass shooting: What we know after 18 killed in Lewiston

 The manhunt

+On Friday evening, Maine State Police found Card’s body in a box trailer in the overflow lot of Maine Recycling Corporation.
+They were led to this location after the owner of the plant — who was allegedly Card’s former boss — urged police to look for someone hiding in those trailers, since he was familiar with the property.
+Shockingly, police said on Saturday morning that they had already “cleared” that area twice before returning to find the body and looking within 55 to 60 trailers.

+He is believed to have died by suicide.
+Two firearms were recovered from the scene.

-An intensive manhunt began for Robert Card, who was named as a suspect in the shootings.
+For days prior, an intensive manhunt was underway for Robert Card, who was named as a suspect in the shootings.

 Police identified Mr Card as a person of interest after posting terrifying surveillance footage grabs on Facebook of the shooter entering the bowling alley armed with a rifle.